 As long as a majority of CPU power is controlled by nodes that are not cooperating to attack the network, they’ll generate the longest chain and outpace attackers.
 The network itself requires minimal structure.
 Messages are broadcast on a best effort basis, and nodes can leave and rejoin the network at will, accepting the longest proof-of-work chain as proof of what happened while they were gone.”

 Bitcoin is Technically Free

 A decentralized network, not one person or entity owns or controls Bitcoin.
 Essentially, a network of people or enterprise can use special mining equipment to use their compute power to solve the global block difficulty.
-When they find the block, they are rewarded with Bitcoin.
+When they find the block, they are rewarded with a specific amount of tokens.
 Anyone can do it but it’s prohibitive for a solo mining operation because of the difficulty and sheer size of the blockchain.